TMLP-Team/WX-Configuration-Backups/README.md

 ## autoImport.sh

-By executing it locally with root privileges on your Android device after checking it, this script will automatically import the core data and FKZ_WX_DATA files for the WechatXposed or the X plugin.
+By executing it locally with root privileges on your Android device after checking it, this script will automatically import the core data and FKZ_WX_DATA files for the WechatXposed plugin.

 ## Exceptions